sravyabalasa/SDHacks2018/README.md

 ![logo](UTlogo.png)

 # Motivation
 This project was created in 36 hours during a hackathon at UCSD.
-The team's interest in machine learning drove us to using the Clarifai API for image and video recognition.
+The team's interest in machine learning drove us to use the Clarifai API for image and video recognition.
 To implement a user input facility and wide range of front end and back end technologies, we developed a web application involving Python (backend) and  HTML, Bootstrap framework, CSS, JS, and flask (frontend).

 # Screenshots + Video Demo
 (Insert Screenshots + Demo)